rothos/protocol_1/index.md

 ##### Explore a conflicted desire

-Thus; explore how bad if feels (for whatever reasons); explore how good it feels (for whatever reasons).
+Thus; explore how bad it feels (for whatever reasons); explore how good it feels (for whatever reasons).

 ##### Concretely imagine